Frank Mays

-Frances Mays (born December 1, 1990) is an American football defensive lineman who most recently played for the Bloomington Edge of the Indoor Football League (IFL).
+Frances Mays (born December 1, 1990) is an American football defensive lineman.
 He played college football at Florida A&M University and attended Bemidji High School in Bemidji, Minnesota.
-He has also been a member of the Philadelphia Eagles and Tampa Bay Storm.
+He was also a member of the Philadelphia Eagles, Tampa Bay Storm, Portland Steel, Iowa Barnstormers, and Bloomington Edge.

 Early life

-Mays attended Bemidji High School, where he didn't play any sports until he was a senior when he decided to try out for the football team.
+Mays attended Bemidji High School, where he only began to play sports during his senior year when he decided to try out for the football team.

 College career

 Mays played for the Central Lakes College Raiders from 2010 to 2011 where he was named honorable mention Division III All-American and the Florida A&M from 2012 to 2013.

 Professional career

 Philadelphia Eagles

 In 2014, Mays signed as an undrafted free agent with the Philadelphia Eagles.
 On August 23, 2014, Mays was waived by the Eagles.

 Tampa Bay Storm

 Mays was assigned to the Tampa Bay Storm of the Arena Football League in April, 2015.